jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were poor in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

-In contrast, our society is going backwards.
+In contrast, our society is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

 But the bigger reason for our society's decline is our belief in Left and Right political ideologies.